 And therein lies the tough part about shopping for technology.
-There are so many options, often it’s difficult to figure out what is the best product for you and your family.
+There are so many options to choose from that it’s often difficult to figure out what the best product is for you and your family.

 Military families have unique technology needs.
 So much of keeping in touch with our friends, families, and immediate family members happens through a screen.
 (You might be guilty of being addicted to your devices.
 It’s hard not to be when family and friends are far from us.)
 Because of that, choosing the correct computer is absolutely vital.
 Here’s a quick primer for choosing the best tech product for you and your family, based on what you need and want.

 With larger screens, keyboards and CD drives, laptops offer a level of portability paired with functionality that tablets don’t have.
 Laptops are perfect for people who need to work on the go or who don’t like being tethered to a desk.
 Laptops are a little more expensive than tablets but can be found in a large range of price points with a variety of features and capabilities.
 You can purchase them specifically built for you or straight out of the box, depending on your budget and needs.
 If you love the idea of having a tablet, 2-in-1s are a great hybrid choice.